BigFatPony/Life-Sim/README.md

 To do:

--Randomise male and female GENDER in text files -Randomise the year and print the year each year -Allow to user to start a year when they want to (with pressing a specific button they'll allow new random event to happen + progress in years)
+-Randomise the year and print the year each year -Allow to user to start a year when they want to (with pressing a specific button they'll allow new random event to happen + progress in years)
 -Create an aging system (if older than a specific number they die)